 How to prepare items sensitive to heat

-Certain household items cannot be exposed to heat.
+So what items can stay and what can get damaged during heat treatment?
 As part of your bed bug heat treatment preparation, remove the items listed below:

 - Aerosol cans and other pressurised containers, such as deodorants